docker-scripts-archived/dev--LTSP/README.md

 - `vagrant halt`

-	This is stop the ltsp server vagrant box.
+	This stops the ltsp server vagrant box.

 - `vagrant destroy`

-	This command will compeletly destroy the ltsp server.
+	This command will completely destroy the ltsp server.

 More information about vagrant can be found on their official documentation - https://www.vagrantup.com/docs/

-Please refer to wiki page for more details regarding Virtual LTSP Server project - https://github.com/docker-scripts/dev--LTSP/wiki
+Please refer to the wiki page for more details regarding Virtual LTSP Server project - https://github.com/docker-scripts/dev--LTSP/wiki